eikek/publet-james/README.md

 This is an extension for [publet](https://eknet.org/main/projects/publet/index.html) that adds the [Apache James](http://james.apache.org) server to the play.

 With this extension publet advances to an email platform.
+It is build against the current snaptshot version of James (which is 3.0-beta5) and uses a custom maildir implementation.

-The complete documentation is provided in the source tree at `src/main/resources/org/eknet/publet/james/doc/` and visible if this extension is added to a publet instance.
+The complete documentation is provided in the source tree at `src/main/resources/org/eknet/publet/james/doc/` and visible if this extension is installed to a publet instance.

 ## Configuration